gerryw1389/gerryw1389.github.io/_posts/2018-04-07-opendns-troubleshooting.md

 ### To Resolve:

-1. Login to each DNS server and &#8220;Clear DNS Cache&#8221;, then wait 5 minutes.
+1. Login to each DNS server and `Clear DNS Cache` then wait 5 minutes.

 2. Pull up a command prompt and type: